palomapiot/decoding-hate/README.md

 # Decoding Hate

 ## Overview
-**Decoding Hate** is a project aimed at analyzing and understanding LLMs reactions to hate speech.
+**Decoding Hate** is a project aimed at analysing and understanding LLMs reactions to hate speech.
 The repository contains the input datasets, models, prompts, and LLMs' generated responses related to the project.

+*Paper accepted at NAACL 2025 Main Conference*

 ## Contents
 - `models/` - Directory containing the hate speech classification model and the finetuned models.